ARMmbed/mbed-os-5-docs/docs/reference/technology/connectivity/connectivity.md

 **Narrow-band-IoT** (NB-IoT) relies on a simple waveform and therefore requires the lowest power consumption of all the cellular methods.
 It also has fewer components and offers better signal penetration through walls (thanks to lower bitrates and better link budgets).
 It needs a country-specific chip, because each country uses its own spectrum, which complicates production.
 It also experiences problems with large transfers, because of its reduced bandwidth.

-**CAT-M1** has a higher data rate than NB-IoT (closer to existing cellular behaviour), but is not proven to be more power efficient.
+**CAT-M1** has a higher data rate than NB-IoT (closer to existing cellular behavior), but is not proven to be more power efficient.
 Any efficiency gains can be lost because of operator configurations.

 It can be deployed on a single spectrum, reducing antenna configuration complexity, but isn't deployed world-wide, and can take years to be deployed in countries using 3G.

 ### Bluetooth Low Energy (BLE)

-BLE is optimised for cheap, battery-based devices, and has a low memory footprint.
+BLE is optimized for cheap, battery-based devices, and has a low memory footprint.
 It is widely adopted for connected spaces, but requires setting up an infrastructure.
-Its range is up to 100 meters, with 1 mbps bandwidth.
+Its range is up to 100 meters, with 1 Mbps bandwidth.
 You need an edge gateway so devices in your network can connect to the internet.

 Typical applications of BLE are health care, fitness trackers, beacons, smart homes, security, entertainment, proximity sensors, industrial applications, and automotives.